Negotiate programmatic proposals

 - Navigate to the proposal you want to retract.

-Go to Sales My proposals (or All proposals).
-You can also check under the Action required page for proposals awaiting buyers to accept.
+Go to Sales Proposals My proposals (or All proposals).
+You can also check under the Action required page for proposals with a "Negotiation status" of "Buyer acceptance requested."

 - Click the name of the proposal to go to its details.